Cellular subalgebras of the partition algebra: Background

 \begin{thm}[{\cite{GL96}}] The simple modules of a cellular algebra with cell datum $(\Lambda, \iota, M, C)$ are parameterized by $\{ \lambda \in \Lambda \mid \Phi_{\lambda} \neq 0 \}$.
 Moreover, the (absolutely) simple module

 where $R(\lambda) := \{w \in W(\lambda) \mid \Phi_{\lambda}(v,w) = 0 \text{ for all } v \in W(\lambda)\}$ is the radical of $\Phi_{\lambda}$. \end{thm}

 \begin{remark} A particular feature of this result is that for a cellular algebra, it is equivalent to work over the algebraic closure of $\field$, which is also necessarily cellular.
 In other words, the semisimplicity and the set of simple modules is the same for a cellular algebra over $\field$ as its algebraic closure, which we can get by extension of scalars.
+This is the definition of an absolutely simple module.

 Note that this is not mean we can consider any subfield of $\field$ and the algebra remains cellular.
 In particular, the group algebra $\field [\ZZ_n]$ when $\zeta_n \in \field$ (\textit{i.e.}, $\field$ has all $n$-th roots of unity) has $n$ irreducible representations (all of dimension $1$), but otherwise we can find fewer (nonsplit) irreducible representations of higher dimension.
 For example, consider $n = 4$ and compare when $\field = \CC$ and when $\field = \RR$ (which has a simple $2$ dimensional module with the generator of $\ZZ_4$ acting as rotation by $\pi/2$).
 Consequently, $\RR [\ZZ_4]$ is not cellular but $\CC [\ZZ_4]$ is (see Section~\ref{sec:wreath} below). \end{remark}